leanxfunte/fe-test/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+# Workout Renderer Component

+This is a React component that renders workout data in a user-friendly format using TailwindCSS for styling.

+## Features

+- Displays workout name, description, and duration
+- Organizes workout into segments (Warmup, Main Set, Cool Down)
+- Shows individual blocks with duration and intensity